Lisa Rinna Dances In Nude Shapewear For Mock Infomercial: ‘I Am For Hire’

 “Lisa is already bone thin, doesn’t need SKIMS!” another added.

 Followers of Rinna’s Instagram account know that her on-camera dance moves are nothing new.
 The star regularly posts clips of herself dancing to popular songs.
-And this isn’t even her first SKIMs dance posted to her Instagram page.
+And this isn’t even her first SKIMS dance posted to her Instagram page.
 In September, Rinna danced in a nude SKIMS bodysuit to the Kanye West song “Gold Digger,” as previously shared by The Inquisitr.

 Delivered To Your INBOX